Netgear R6300 WiFi Router

 The bad: The Netgear R6300 WiFi Router is bulky.
 Its mobile app only works within the local network and the performance of its network storage and 2.4GHz Wi-Fi band could be better.

-The bottom line: The Netgear R6300 WiFi Router is for a high-standards, low-ego type of user: it's not something you can show off aesthetically, but a powerhouse for a robust, fast home network, both for now and tomorrow.
+The bottom line: The Netgear R6300 WiFi Router is for a high-standards, low-ego type of user: it's not something you can show off aesthetically, but it's a powerhouse for a robust, fast home network, both for now and tomorrow.

 Design, Features & Performance (out of 10)